Jump to page content

 Windows Media Player for the Macintosh is a bundle of joy.
 For us, anyway.

 Welcome to Windows Media Player 9 for Macintosh.
 Welcome to the world of anachronisms, since the installer is an executable wrapped up in a MacBinary file.
-I know I’m a bit out of date, but Microsoft actually run Mac OS X so surely a disc image is not out of the question?
-Even their old Mac OS 8-9 software came as disc images.
+Rather strange, as even Microsoft’s Mac OS 8–9 software came as disc images.

 The authentication process is also amusing, since it wants me to give the installer rights to modify itself: